waynebhayes/BLANT/orca_jesse_blant_table/readme.txt

-orca_jesse_blant_table Readme
-This file explains whats in the UpperToLower(k).txt files resulting from running the orca-jesse-blant-table executable This directory stores both required files and results.
+This directory stores both required files and results from running the orca-jesse-blant-table executable, which generates the files UpperToLower(k).txt files.
 The program generates a table of information for all graphettes from k=3 to 7 and can be used to compare ORCA, Jesse, and BLANT.
 This table is sorted in upper row order.